 However much you love a property, the surrounding area has a significant bearing on how enjoyable it is to live somewhere.
 For this reason, we’ve partnered with a leading data provider to bring you all the important information you need for moving home with confidence.

 What information would you like to learn about the property itself?
-Your report will include:
+Your property report will include:

 - Title plan map